 3. Construction of the trail

 1. The proposed Yamhelas Westsider Trail is approximately 17 miles long, from Gun Club Road north of McMinnville to Gaston.
-There is a potential further extension into McMinnville.
+There are potential further extensions into McMinnville and Forest Grove.
 Yamhill County purchased 12.48 miles of abandoned railroad right-of-way from Union Pacific Railroad in 2017, running from Gun Club Road to just south of Gaston.
 There are also three small parcels that are privately owned, two in Carlton and one in Gaston.
 The Carlton property owners have granted easements for the trail to the County, and there is a potential work-around on federal property for the Gaston area parcel.
-The remaining three miles on the north end of the proposed trail are in Washington County, and FYWT is working with Washington County to promote their purchase of this segment.
+The remaining three miles on the north end of the proposed trail are in Washington County and FYWT is working with Washington County to promote their purchase of this segment.

 2. Yamhill County and the City of Carlton have included the Yamhelas Westsider Trail in their Master Transportation Plans.